diamantiSolutions/solutions/lbaas/haproxy/specs/stable/readme.md

 When accessing the HAProxy from within cluster, there are two options.

 1. Using custom DNS name.
-If you need to use your own custom DNS name then either you can add an entry for it to your local DNS server just like in nort-south access OR you can add it /etc/hosts of pod accessing the HAProxy.
+If you need to use your own custom DNS name then either you can add an entry for it to your local DNS server just like in north-south access OR you can add it /etc/hosts of pod accessing the HAProxy.

-2. Using kubernetes DNS names.
-In case of east-west access cusotm DNS name may not have much relevence.
-In that case you can access the load balacner with  fully qualified hostname assigned by  kubernetes itself.
+2. Using Kubernetes DNS names.
+In case of east-west access custom DNS name may not have much relevance.
+In that case you can access the load balancer with fully qualified hostname assigned by  Kubernetes itself.
 This way its accessible from any pod in the cluster without any need to modify any setting anywhere.
-But in that case you need to setup the Ingress configuration accordingly.
+But in that case, you need to setup the Ingress configuration accordingly.
 Following is an example of

 ```
 apiVersion: extensions/v1beta1